 30. Coastal living room with indoor plants

 A coastal living room with indoor plants brings a vibrant pop of life and a sense of freshness to the Hamptons style.
-Large, leafy plants like fiddle leaf figs or majesty palms can be used to fill empty corners and add height to the green foliage provides a beautiful contrast against a neutral color palette and helps to soften the straight lines of in ceramic pots or woven baskets, these plants become living decorative elements that enhance the organic feel of the design approach creates a more vibrant and energizing environment, making the living room feel connected to the outdoors.
+Large, leafy plants like fiddle leaf figs or majesty palms can be used to fill empty corners and add height to the room.
+The green foliage provides a beautiful contrast against a neutral color palette and helps to soften the straight lines of furniture.
+Housed in ceramic pots or woven baskets, these plants become living decorative elements that enhance the organic feel of the space.
+This design approach creates a more vibrant and energizing environment, making the living room feel connected to the outdoors.

 Conclusion: